Decades later, spotlight shines on Cree artist Lloyd Cheechoo

 Cheechoo’s original band – with him on drums, brother Elmer Cheechoo on bass, cousin Vern Cheechoo on guitar and vocals and Lawrence Martin on guitar and vocals – was called Vell’s Universe and has been a long-time Eeyou Istchee favourite.

 “In 2009, the second coming of Vell’s Universe was invited to Wemindji for the 50th anniversary, minus Elmer who’s moved on to gospel music,” said Cheechoo.
-“We were supposed to have a 45-minutIMG_0316e set and we ended up playing for almost two hours.
+“We were supposed to have a 45-minute set and we ended up playing for almost two hours.
 They let us play for that long because we’re like the Eagles, the Native Eagles, and everyone has their own album to play.”

 And while Cheechoo’s bandmates – Lawrence Martin and Vern Cheechoo – have received several Aboriginal Music Juno nominations, the spotlight is something he’s still getting used to.